Can we rely on the Rapid test?

 It seems as if the authorities have focused more on not losing face than offering the Danes a way out of the crisis.
 Has anyone tried to compare the cost to shut down versus the cost to get help from the private providers and upgrade the national PCR test effort keep up?
 The Rapid test is called an antigen test, which detects viral proteins using a chemical test.
 In contrast, the PCR test looks for the virus’ RNA and detects down to a single virus particle in a mucus sample.
 Therefore, it is much more sensitive and thus far more accurate.

 It is our experience that many people think the swab collection from the nose is performed only with a Rapid test.
 We can dispel this myth immediately.
 Nasal and pharyngeal swabbing are just two different sampling methods but have nothing to do with the test type.
 You can also choose to be swabbed in the nose when you need to have a PCR test done.
 Some have the idea that the private PCR tests are not as valid as the ones performed by the state.
 This is not correct.
 Our COVID-19 tests are perhaps even faster, more thorough, and more sensitive.
-These are the kind of misunderstandings which proves our point; that the danish people are underinformed and are fed with COVID-19 tokenism.
+These are the kind of misunderstandings that prove our point; that the danish people are underinformed and are fed with COVID-19 tokenism.